hammertux/rowhammering/README.md

 ### Random address selection

 Features like /proc/<PID>/pagemap and "huge pages" are not available on any system (Linux-Specific).
 Another approach is to choose address pairs at random.
 We can allocate a very large block of memory (e.g., 1GB) and then pick random virtual addresses within that block.
 On a machine with 16 DRAM banks, we have a 1/16 chance that the chosen addresses are in the same bank.
-We could increase the chances of successful row hammering by modifying the ["hammer routine"](#flip-bits) to hammer more addresses per loop-iteration.
+We could increase the chances of successful row hammering by modifying the [hammer routine](#flip-bits) to hammer more addresses per loop-iteration.

+### Double-sided hammering